DasariHarsha/AR-Automation/Files/README.md

 # EAR Automation

 This is a simple Python script project.
-The main script is `main.py`.

 ## How to Run

 1. Make sure you have Python installed.
-2. Open a terminal in this folder.
-3. Run:
+2. How to Run:

-    python main.py
+    click on run_ar_automation.bat